avto-dev/app-metrics-laravel/README.md

 | `'+Inf'` | `'+Inf'` |
 | `'-Inf'` | `'-Inf'` |

+### Skipping metrics

+If during construction or formatting metrics would be thrown exception that implements `AvtoDev\AppMetrics\Exceptions\ShouldBeSkippedMetricExceptionInterface` then this metric would be skipped from formatters output and exception would be reported by `Illuminate\Contracts\Debug\ExceptionHandler`

 ### Testing

 For package testing we use `phpunit` framework and `docker-ce` + `docker-compose` as develop environment.
 So, just write into your terminal after repository cloning: